 The canyon is surrounded by the Sumidero Canyon National Park, a federally protected natural area of Mexico that extends for 21,789 hectares (53,840 acres) over four municipalities of the state of Chiapas.

 This park is administered by the National Commission of Protected Natural Areas (CONANP).

-Most of the vegetation in the park is low- to medium-height deciduous rainforest, with small areas of mixed pine-oak forest and grassland.
+Most of the vegetation in the park is low- to the medium-height deciduous rainforest, with small areas of mixed pine-oak forest and grassland.

 At the north end of the canyon is the Chicoasén Dam and its artificial reservoir, one of several on the Grijalva River, which is important for water storage and the generation of hydroelectric power in the region.

 The canyon and national park is the second most important tourist site in Chiapas, drawing mostly Mexican visitors who see the canyon from boats which embark on the river from Chiapa de Corzo.

 The park borders Tuxtla Gutiérrez, the state’s largest city, which has caused problems with human encroachment and settlement on parkland.

 More importantly, the urban areas and logging industries upstream from the canyon have caused serious pollution problems, with up to 5000 tons of solid waste extracted from the Grijalva River each year.
 This waste tends to build up in the canyon because of its narrowness, the convergence of water flows and the presence of the Chicoasén Dam.